eluum/vim-autopair/README.md

 Pressing ; after any pair will skip to the end of the line and place a semicolon.
 Pressing { after ( will skip to the end of the parentheses and add a bracket pair.

+Pressing any pair key in visual mode will surround the selected text with that key.